-Cauliflower This market is steady.
-Suppliers are better in Yuma as well as Salinas.
+Cauliflower This market is firm.
+Suppliers are moderate in Yuma as well as Salinas.
 The main sizing continues to be heaviest to 12 counts.
 The quality continues to be fair in all growing regions, with complaints of yellowing, and black and brown spotting being reported upon arrivals.

-Celery This market is firm.

-Demand has fallen off and although suppliers only have moderate inventories, there is plenty to fill all orders.
+Celery This market is softer.
+Demand has fallen off and supplies have increased.
 Oxnard and Yuma are the main areas of production on this commodity.
 The quality is good with no major issues to report at this time.
-Smaller sizing is still commanding a higher price.
 The best deals available continue to be with the 24 and 30 counts.

 Citrus Lemons Central Valley crop is harvesting and the Ventura crop harvest is slow as growers are letting fruit gain size.
 Small fruit is a little tight.
 Oranges The Navels are in full production and supplies are good.
 Size curve is swinging to peak sizing on 72's, 88's.
+Smaller sizes are getting tight.
 Quality looks very nice and fruit is now full natural color.
 Pack outs are running heavy to fancy grades.

-Lettuce Leaf The romaine market as well as all leaf items I steady to start the week.
+Lettuce Leaf The entire leaf market is steady like the previous week.
 Demand continues to be light.
 The main growing area is in Yuma.
-The Thermal area has good production numbers.
+The Thermal area has lightened up in production.
 Supplies out of Santa Maria are light in availability.
+Huron is getting stronger in their production numbers.
 Deals are being offered for volume orders so continue to promote as much as possible.
-Iceberg The lettuce market is steady, overall.
-It should be noted that some suppliers are attempting to take the market up, but overall, deals are being offered.
+Iceberg The lettuce market continues on a steady path.
+It should be noted that some suppliers continue to attempt to take the market up, but overall, deals are being offered.
 Epidermal peel and blister continues to be seen upon arrivals sporadically.
 Lettuce carton weights are averaging 44-48 #s.
-Huron has begun production.
-The following week should see more suppliers harvesting out of this region.
+Huron has stronger production.
+Yuma production should continue thru the week with some suppliers.

 Melons Cantaloupes Demand continues to exceed supplies.
 Honduras fruit is coming in with a better range of sizes but remains limited on availability.
-Product is still selling out the week prior to arrival on the small sized fruit.
-Quality is very good and the market is steady to higher.
-Honeydew Demand continues to exceed supplies on offshore dews.
-Sizing is running large on the honeydew due to the weather.
+Product is still selling out early on what limited small sized fruit is coming in.

+Quality is good and the market is steady.

+Honeydew Better volume coming in on dews.
+Sizing is still running large on the honeydews due to the weather.
 Mexican fruit has good availability with smaller sized fruit available.
 Quality is good.

 Onions The northwest is higher again on yellow and red onions; in fact many suppliers are pricing day-ofshipment.
 Reds, Supers, Colossals, and medium yellows are the most limited.
 There are still good numbers of jumbo yellows in storage and the storage season should go through at least mid April.
-Mexican Colossal and jumbo yellows are steady but supplies are limited this week, next week there will be more yellows as the first Texas shippers start packing.
-Mexican reds are very limited and Texas won't have any for the next few weeks so expect the market to remain strong.
+Mexican Colossal and jumbo yellows are steady but supplies are limited this week.
+Texas is starting in a light way with mostly yellow only available.
+Mexican reds are very limited.
 Many of the Idaho/Oregon suppliers have finished with their own reds and are buying from Washington.
 The yellow quality has been excellent in the northwest and fair to good on Mexican product.
 The quality of reds has been good in the northwest but has ranged from poor to good on Mexican.
 White onions remain strong due to light domestic supplies and light supplies from Mexico.
 Much of the Mexican product is still being kept in Mexico so expect the strong market to continue.